 - People who stay inside a lot.
 For example, those in hospital for a long time, or housebound people.

 - People who cover up a lot of their body when outside.
-For example, wearing veils such as the niqab or burqa.

 - Strict sunscreen use can potentially lead to vitamin D deficiency, particularly if high sun protection factor (SPF) creams (factor 15 or above) are used.
 Nevertheless, children especially should always be protected from the harmful effect of the sun's rays and should never be allowed to burn or be exposed to the strongest midday sun.